-Even with his hiring of Andrea Beaumont, AKA the Phantasm, Black Mask could not prevent his empire from slipping away.
+Even after hiring Andrea Beaumont, AKA the Phantasm, Black Mask could not prevent his empire from slipping away.
 Soon, the False Face Society was whittled down to seven members: two thugs named Vito and Mikey, Black Spider, Eel O'Brien, "Matches", Phantasm, and Black Mask himself.
-At his wit's end, especially with his own boss, the Red Hood, pressuring him, Black Mask finally stumbled onto a bit of luck when Phantasm managed to capture Batgirl ( Barbara Gordon).
+With the Red Hood, placing more and more pressure on him, Black Mask finally stumbled onto a bit of luck when Phantasm managed to capture Batgirl (Barbara Gordon).
 After hearing the Phantasm's theory that one member of the gang was a spy for Batman, Black Mask placed Batgirl into a death trap, and gathered all of the remaining members of the False Face Society.
 The trap was designed to drown Batgirl with exactly seven turns of a wheel; Black Mask, naturally, gave the first turn, and ordered each of the six remaining members to follow suit.

 Black Mask's gambit, however, failed when Batgirl managed to set off some gas pills she had earlier stolen from Phantasm.
 A panicked Black Spider then fired his gun at the trap, shattering it and freeing Batgirl.
 Seizing the opportunity, "Matches" immediately accused Black Spider of being the traitor - an accusation that Black Mask believed.
 Unexpectedly, Black Spider turned his gun on Black Mask, but the crimelord's life was saved when "Matches" pushed him out of the way, taking Black Spider's bullets himself.
 A grateful Black Mask then proclaimed his everlasting trust in "Matches", declaring the man family.